How to Differentiate Your Destination by Creating an Easter Guide

 Make Your Easter Guide Eggtra Special

-It's easy to make a guide that includes things like brunch spots, Easter Bunny meet and greets, and Easter egg hunts, but it's more challenging and rewarding to create guides that focus on differentiation.
+It's easy to make a guide that includes things like brunch spots, Easter Bunny meet and greets, and Easter egg hunts, but it's more rewarding to create guides that focus on differentiation.
 Level up your recommendations by highlighting your destination’s special qualities, places, and activities.

 Go beyond promoting typical Easter activities and focus on your target market.
 Based on your customers you can Include holiday options for adults who are DINKs (double income, no kids), senior citizens, and solo travelers.
 Use a social trip planning app like Seeker to quickly share the places you love in just a few clicks.
 Here are some fun examples that will get you hopping into action.